Skip to content

 FAQ

 • Is Spice a cache?
-No, however you can think of Spice data materialization like an active cache or data prefetcher.
-A cache would fetch data on a cache-miss while Spice prefetches and materializes filtered data on an interval or as new data becomes available.
-In addition to materialization Spice supports results caching.
+No specifically; you can think of Spice data acceleration as an active cache, materialization, or data prefetcher.
+A cache would fetch data on a cache-miss while Spice prefetches and materializes filtered data on an interval, trigger, or as data changes using CDC.
+In addition to acceleration Spice supports results caching.

 Watch a 30-sec BI dashboard acceleration demo